dagger/dagger/docs/tutorials/y0yh0-write-extensions-go.md

 ---
-slug: /y0yh0/writing_extensions_go
+slug: /y0yh0/write-extensions-go
 displayed_sidebar: "0.3"
 ---

-# Writing a new project with Go
+# Write an Extension for a Go Project

 Say we are creating a new project called `foo`.
 It will have